 ii.
-For migratory children who are or were enrolled in home schools, the local operating agency meets its responsibility for collecting MDEs applicable to the child's age and grade level by requesting these records, either directly from the parent or emancipated child. d.
-The local operating agency is required to use the Consolidated Student Record for all migratory children who have changed residence to a new school district in another State in order to facilitate school enrollment, grade and course placement, accrual of high school credits, and participation in the migrant education program. e.
-The local operating agency is required to use reasonable and appropriate measures determined by the Kentucky Department of Education to ensure that all data submitted to MSIX are accurate and complete; and to respond promptly to any request by the US Department of Education for information needed to meet the Department's responsibility for the accuracy and completeness of data in MSIX. f.
+For migratory children who are or were enrolled in home schools, to local operating agency meets its responsibility for collecting MDEs applicable to the child's age and grade level by requesting these records, either directly from the parent or emancipated child. d.
+The local operating agency is required to use the Consolidated Student Recorr all migratory children who have changed residence to a new school district in another State in order to facilitate school enrollment, grade and course placen accrual of high school credits, and participation in the migrant education progr nent, e.
+The local operating agency is required to use reasonable and appropriate measures determined by the Kentucky Department of Education to ensure the data submitted to MSIX are accurate and complete; and to respond promptly to any request by the US Department of Education for information needed to me the Department's responsibility for the accuracy and completeness of data in MSIX. o f.
 The local operating agency is required to follow the procedures outlined in the Kentucky MSIX Policies and Procedures guidebook for correcting data as requested by parents, guardians, and migratory children, and other SEAs.
-3. Departmer appropriate program w 304 and 1306 of the Every Student Succeeds Act states that the Kentucky at of Education shall identify and address the needs of migrant students through the e coordination of local, state and federal funds.
-Districts will coordinate the migrant ith schoolwide projects and other programs within the district.
-Districts should available resources for migrant students who are most academically at need.
-N/A • 4. operating agency will fully participate in a system for the storage of data and the migrant student records.
-N/A • 5. identificatio operating agency must employ personnel to recruit and advocate, ensuring the on and recruitment of all eligible migrant children.
-It is highly recommended that tions be full-time and bilingual.
-N/A • 6. operating agency shall implement effective parent involvement activities in e with the program Service Delivery Plan (SDP).
-NA •
+3. Departmer appropriate program w 304 and 1306 of the Every Student Succeeds Act states that the Kentucky nt of Education shall identify and address the needs of migrant students through the coordination of local, state and federal funds.
+Districts will coordinate the migra with schoolwide projects and other programs within the district.
+Districts should available resources for migrant students who are most academically at need. n the N/A T 4. l operating agency will fully participate in a system for the storage of data and the migrant student records.
+1e N/A • 5.
+Each local operating agency must employ personnel to recruit and advocate, ensuring the identification and recruitment of all eligible migrant children.
+It is highly recommended that these positions be full-time and bilingual.
+N/A T 6.
+Each local operating agency shall implement effective parent involvement activities in accordance with the program Service Delivery Plan (SDP).
+4 NA V

-1. advisory co perating agency will consult with parents of migratory children, including parent buncils, for programs not less than 1 school year in duration.
-All such programs and e carried out N/A ▼ a.
+7. advisory co operating agency will consult with parents of migratory children, including parent ouncils, for programs not less than 1 school year in duration.
+All such programs and e carried out N/A • a.
 In a manner that provides for the same parental involvement as is required for programs and projects under section 1116, unless extraordinary circumstances make such provision impractical; and b.
 In a format and language understandable to the parents (ESSA Section 1304 (c) (3)).
-8. g services with funds received under this part, each recipient of such funds shall y to migratory children who have made a qualifying move within the previous 1-year who: N/A • a.
+8. • g services with funds received under this part, each recipient of such funds shall y to migratory children who have made a qualifying move within the previous 1-year who: N/A • a.
 Are failing, or most at risk of failing, to meet the challenging State academic standards; or b.
 Have dropped out of school (ESSA Section 1304 (d)).